 Revenue

-In eCommerce, you keep 100% of the profits from each sale, minus any processing fees charged by payment gateways (e.g., credit card fees).
-And you have complete control over setting product prices, allowing you to optimize your profit margins.
+In eCommerce, you keep 100% of profits from each sale minus payment processing fees (e.g., credit card fees).
+You control pricing to optimize profit margins.

-You can implement strategies like upselling (encouraging higher-priced products) and cross-selling (with product bundling) to increase revenue per customer.
+You can implement upselling (encouraging higher-priced products) and cross-selling (product bundling) to increase revenue per customer.

-Some marketplaces charge additional listing fees per product or subscription fees for premium placement within the platform.
-And of course, Competition within the marketplace can influence pricing strategies, potentially leading to lower profit margins.
+Some marketplaces also charge listing fees per product or subscription fees for premium placement.
+Competition within marketplaces can affect pricing strategies, potentially lowering profit margins.

 Verdict